yamdbf/core/README.md

 YAMDBF is a lightweight Discord Bot framework for rapid bot development using [Discord.js](https://discord.js.org), making it simple to get a bot up and running with minimal effort and configuration.

->Note: Features described here are representative of the state of the master branch.
-Installing directly from GitHub is currently preferred due to the proximity to release and dependency issues in the latest stable release.

->Use `npm install --save zajrik/yamdbf` to install from GitHub.
-This requires `git` to be installed and in your PATH, and also requires > Node 8.0.0 to run.

->**Warning:** NPM 5.3.0 breaks YAMDBF post-install compiling for some reason.
-Just to be safe, install 5.0.3 with `npm i -g npm@5.0.3` as this version is confirmed to work with YAMDBF

->Documentation for the master branch can be found [here](https://yamdbf.js.org/indev).

 ## Features
 - Fully localizable (English by default)
 - Base commands for control over default settings